 To set the Conditional of a Criteria:

-1. After selecting the First Value, open the Conditional dropdown.
+1. After selecting the Variable, open the Conditional dropdown.

 2. Choose one of the available operators: